populationgenomics/team-docs/getting_started.md

 [Requester Pays]: https://cloud.google.com/storage/docs/requester-pays

-Please avoid storing any non-public data on your laptop, as that increases the risk of data breaches significantly.
+Please avoid storing any non-public data on your laptop, as that increases the risk of data breaches.
 Keep in mind that any non-public genomic data is highly sensitive.
 Keeping the data in the cloud also avoids incurring any egress costs that apply when downloading the data.

 # Hail